NATIONAL CHILDREN’S CRAFT DAY

 HOW TO OBSERVE #ChildrensCraftDay

-We found some great ways to start crafting at home, too!
+- Or try these ideas we found to start crafting at home, too!

 - Use recycled materials to start your craft supplies.
 Paper tubes, plastic bottles, cardboard boxes, egg cartons, old t-shirts, and many more items make excellent project starters.